kerrishaus/docs.kerrishaus.com-content/personal/kennyrkun/AnyTone_Radios_X78_Family.md

 - Big letter R: Roaming indicator.
 Not shown when Bluetooth is enabled.
   - Red: Roaming is enabled and searching
   - Green: Roaming repeater found
-- Red speaker: Digital monitor enabled
+- Red speaker: Digital monitor enabled.
+Will have one volume line if single slot, two monitor lines for double timeslot.
 - Blue microphone icon: VOX enabled
 - Red square with white microphone in center: Recording enabled
 - Location pin/Satellite: